nkolchenko/bug-free-broccoli/README.md

 so I won't be able to issue Certificate for HTTPS.
 But still configs are there.

-### High level architecture (This can be a diagram or a simple description of the architecture, be ready to talk about it in your interview).
+### High level architecture (...a simple description of the architecture).

-TBD
+Everything is deployed with Terraform and Infrastructure is split int "layers".
+S3 and dynamoDB are used to store `tfstate` and `tflock`.

+This solution has bare minimum of AWS services ( "...minimum required to satisfy the key requirements...") and doesn't yet include Monitoring, Logging and Observability tools/elements, ECR, Bastion, Security features (though all that is listed in "Improvements" part).

+VPC is divided into public and private subnets for security reasons.

+Public Subnets are used for Loadbalancing (LB) and Nat Gateways.
+Private Subnets are used to host ECS EC2 instances (these are deployed from template by the Auto Scaling Group)and RDS instances (multy-az RDS with postgres).
+Workload is packed into containers that run on ECS.
+RDS runs in Private subnets and accepts connections only from ECS EC2 hosts (additional security).
+That behaviour is controlled via Security Groups (SG).

+Additionally, there is an Internet Gateway to provide internet connectivity for VPC.
+There are some additional services as Secret Manager (to avoid storing of the most important credentials in plaintext).

+Both Public and Private subnets spawn across several Availability Zones (AZ) within the same region.
+That provides redundancy.
+This solution tolerates loss os one of AZ (as there is a multy-az RDS and ECS containers instances are spread between AZs).

+LB receives traffic on LB domain name:80 and forwards it to the Target group that lists IP addresses of ECS containers.
+ECS Containers allowed reaching RDS.
+Access is controlled with the SGs (later it is needed to have a FQDN and SSL cert, so tcp:80 is forwarded to tcp:443 and Route53 is used).

+Solution is deployed through the AWS Code Pipeline.
+That creates a worker instance with the terraform image and runs ` terraform apply` for all the layers (everything is fetched from GitHub).
+AWS Code Pipeline was chosen instead of GitHub Actions because I tried to keep every service with the same provider (AWS).

 ### High level description of improvements (if any).

-0. Tighten IAM policies (at the moment they are too open)
+0. Tighten IAM policies (at the moment they are too open).
 1. Add logging and monitoring (a separate trail in CloudTrail keeping API-logs indefinitely, CloudWatch dashboard with top metrics, vpc flow logs, ALB access logs)
 2. Add additional pipeline step to build and push image to repository.
+3. Add ECR to host custom images (and not fetch them from dockerhub, etc.)
+4. Create SSL certificates and use own domain to send traffic to ALB listener.
+Right now only http is used.
-3. Troubleshoot the `TestChallengeApp` so it is not trying to create the database in default tablespace.
+5. Troubleshoot the `TestChallengeApp` so it is not trying to create the database in default tablespace.
 Similar case is here (https://dba.stackexchange.com/questions/204807/why-do-i-get-a-postgresql-permission-error-when-specifying-a-tablespace-in-the)
+6. Adjust the size of subnets (technically, I don't need that many addresses there).
+7. Add WAF and a bastion host.
+8. Make code more "DRY" so some repeated patterns are moved out.